-(1) Natural gas volumes held for operations at December 31, 2015 and 2014 were 43.2 TBtu and 34.3 TBtu, respectively.
+(1) Natural gas volumes held for operations at December 31, 2017 and 2016 were 37.9 TBtu and 45.6 TBtu, respectively.

 Natural Gas Imbalances.
 Natural gas imbalances occur as a result of differences in volumes of natural gas received and delivered.
-The Company records natural gas imbalance in-kind receivables and payables at cost or market, based on whether net imbalances have reduced or increased system natural gas balances, respectively.
+The Company records natural gas imbalance in-kind receivables and payables at cost or market.
 Net imbalances that have reduced system natural gas are valued at the cost basis of the system natural gas, while net imbalances that have increased system natural gas and are owed back to customers are priced, along with the corresponding system natural gas, at market.

 Fuel Tracker.
 The fuel tracker is the cumulative balance of compressor fuel volumes owed to the Company by its customers or owed by the Company to its customers.
 The customers, pursuant to each pipeline's tariff and related contracts, provide all compressor fuel to the pipeline based on specified percentages of the customer's natural gas volumes delivered into the pipeline.
 The percentages are designed to match the actual natural gas consumed in moving the natural gas through the pipeline facilities, with any difference between the volumes provided versus volumes consumed reflected in the fuel tracker.
-The tariff of Trunkline Gas, in conjunction with the customers' contractual obligations, allows the Company to record an asset and direct bill customers for any fuel ultimately under-recovered.
+The tariff of Trunkline, in conjunction with the customers' contractual obligations, allows the Company to record an asset and direct bill customers for any fuel ultimately under-recovered.
 The other FERC-regulated PEPL entities record an expense when fuel is under-recovered or record a credit to expense to the extent any under-recovered prior period balances are subsequently recouped as they do not have such explicit billing rights specified in their tariffs.
 Liability accounts are maintained for net volumes of compressor fuel natural gas owed to customers collectively.
 The pipelines' fuel reimbursement is in-kind and non-discountable.